-In addition, majors are required to complete: Two 300-level Latin American literature courses, One 300-level History or Social Science course focused on Latin America, and 30 additional credits of electives from the list below.
-The 300-level literature courses that are required are always taught in the language.
+In addition, majors are required to complete: Two 300-level Latin America-focused courses offered in the Spanish department.
+One 300-level history, or sociology/anthropology, or political science course focused on Latin America, and 30 additional credits of electives from the list below.
+The 300-level courses in the Spanish department that are required are always taught in the language.

-Students are strongly encouraged to complete the 300-level history or social science course prior to writing their integrative exercise, and to select a 300-level course in a discipline appropriate to the focus of their anticipated comps topic.
-Students who complete this requirement with a 300-level history course must take at least one approved social science course as an elective.
+Students are strongly encouraged to complete the non-Spanish 300-level course prior to writing their integrative exercise, and to select a 300-level course in a discipline appropriate to the focus of their anticipated comps topic.
+Students who complete this requirement with a 300-level history course must take at least one approved sociology and anthropology or political science course as an elective.

 Up to 27 credits from work in approved off-campus programs may be counted as electives for the major.
+Credits in natural science courses taken in Latin America may be applied toward the electives requirement if the director approves.
 Students may count up to 12 credits in comparative and/or U.S. Latino courses as electives.
 These courses are indicated by an asterisk on the list below.
 No more than four courses (twenty-four credits) in any one discipline may apply to the major.